ciarand/exhausting-search-homework/README.txt

 The app is distributed as a pip bundle.
 This helps make sure that tests are sanitary (i.e. no unresolved dependencies at runtime on a foreign system).

-The authors have provided some helpful `make` commands to ease the process of installation and testing.
+There are some helpful `make` commands to ease the process of installation and testing.

 The actual `euclidean_mst` and `euclidean_tsp` functions are defined in the `src/exhaustive_search` module.
 They are unit tested with `pytest`